Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

 3. If you are <u>not</u> prompted to choose a language resource, it may be because you have multiple Language resources in your subscription; in which case:
     1. On the bar at the top if the page, click the **Settings (&#9881;)** button.
     2. On the **Settings** page, view the **Resources** tab.
-    3. Select the language resource you just created, and click **Switch resource**.
-    4. At the top of the page, click **Language Studio** to return to the Language Studio home page.
+    3. At the top of the page, click **Language Studio** to return to the Language Studio home page.

 4. At the top of the portal, in the **Create new** menu, select **Custom question answering**.